Let me set the scene.

 I have wanted to write this post for a long time, but I always got stuck, worried about offending.
 Let me say, I’d be horrified to come across as self-righteous.
 That is not my intention, friends.
 I’m just going to explain my “Why.”

 As a Christian I interpret “Thou shalt keep the Sabbath day holy” as a day that I should keep the Sabbath day holy.
 What does that mean to me?
 Sunday is a day we go to church as a family.
 We don’t watch the Disney Channel or play with friends (and that’s easy because none live on our road.)
-We don’t go to restaurants or out for ice-cream or to movie theatres because that would mean we are making someone else work.
-And gosh darn it, it kills me sometimes, but it also means no basketball tournaments.
+We don’t go to restaurants or out for ice-cream or to movie theaters because that would mean we are making someone else work.
+And it kills me sometimes, but it also means no basketball tournaments.

 It also means I’ll never run the New York City Marathon even if I qualify or win the running lottery.
 I’ll never run the Covered Bridges Half-Marathon in Vermont – something I’m supposed to do as a New England runner.
 Marine Corps marathon?
 Nope.
 Dallas?
 Pittsburgh?
 Well, I’ve never wanted to go there anyway.
 It means a lot for the future, as so many thing are now being scheduled for Sunday.